libellux/Libellux-Up-and-Running/docs/ossec/README.md

 Provide the ID of the agent to extract the key (or '\q' to quit): 001
 ```

-Copy the agent ID as we will need it when setting up the client machine.
+Copy the agent ID as you will need it when setting up the client machine.

 ```shell-session:no-line-numbers{2}
 Agent key information for '001' is: